V. R. Nedunchezhiyan: Life and career

 Nedunchezhiyan briefly aligned himself with the J. Jayalalithaa-led faction within the AIADMK but was expelled from the party in 1988 after disputes with its leaders.
 He contested the 1989 state elections and later that year rejoined the party fold after Jayalalithaa had successfully reunified it.
 He then served as Minister of Finance again between 1991 and 1996.
 Later, he served as General Council Leader Of the AIADMK from 1996 until his death.

 Personal life

 He married his wife, Visalakshi (died 2016) (AIADMK Spokesperson), in 1950, and they had one son.

 Indian tennis player Jeevan Nedunchezhiyan is his grandson.

 Death

 He died of heart failure at Apollo Hospital on 12 January 2000.
-At that time, AIADMK General Secretary Jayalalithaa sent a letter to Karunanidhi, who was the Chief Minister, requesting a burial site to bury Nedunchezhiyan next to Anna.
-But the then DMK government rejected the request.
-After this, Nedunchezhiyan's body was cremated at Besant Nagar cemetery.
+Nedunchezhiyan's body was cremated at Besant Nagar cemetery.

 In popular culture

 The character Madhivanan, played by Rajesh, in the 1997 film Iruvar is loosely based on Nedunchezhiyan.

 Books published

 Nedunchezhiyan was a prolific writer in Tamil literature, authoring numerous books and booklets on politics, culture, and social issues.
 His notable works include: